 Homemade Baked Fries

 - Preheat oven to 425 degrees Fahrenheit.
-Lightly rub a little oil over a baking sheet (about ½ tablespoon) to grease and set aside.
+Lightly rub a little oil (about ½ tablespoon) over a large sheet pan to grease and set aside.

 - Clean, peel (if desired) and cut potatoes into fries.
 To make fries, for each potato, slice a little off one side.
 Now, turn the potato over so it lays on the flat end (makes things easier to cut).
 Slice the potato (I like anywhere from a ¼-inch to a ½-inch thick).
 Now, cut those slices into fries.
 Place fries into a bowl of fresh water as you are cutting them so they don't brown.Note: Fries were a little less than a ½-inch in width.
 You can cut smaller or larger, should you wish.
 Your cook time may vary slightly.

-- Place fries into a clean tea towel and pat dry of excess moisture.
+- Place potatoes into a clean tea towel and pat dry of excess moisture.
 This is important because it will help the fries crisp up nicely.

-- In a dry bowl, toss fries with remaining 2 tablespoons of oil, salt, pepper, garlic powder and paprika.
+- In a dry bowl, toss potatoes with remaining 2 tablespoons of oil, salt, black pepper, garlic powder and paprika.

-- Spread out onto prepared baking sheet and bake for about 30 to 35 minutes or until golden brown and crispy, turning halfway, with a straight edge spatula.
+- Place the potatoes onto the prepared sheet pan and spread them out in a single layer.
+Bake for about 30 to 35 minutes or until golden brown and crispy, turning halfway, with a straight edge spatula.

 Homemade Cheese Sauce